ros-tooling/libstatistics_collector/QUALITY_DECLARATION.md

 ### Performance [4.iv]

-It is not yet defined if this package requires performance testing and how addresses this topic.
+`libstatistics_collector` does not conduct performance tests.

 ### Linters and Static Analysis [4.v]